microbullet/SgkDoc/documentation.md

 mist=<bool>           = determines whether this card saves you from death or not

-steed=<bool>          = determines whether you get an extra turn for killing a knight or not
+steed=<bool>          = determines how many extra spaces you can move per knight soul
 ```

 ## Variables: